We use cookies (including Google cookies) to personalize ads and analyze traffic. By continuing to use our site, you accept our Privacy Policy.

 Problem Description

-Given an integer num, return the number of steps to reduce it to zero.
-In one step, if the current number is even, you have to divide it by 2, otherwise, you have to subtract 1 from it.
+Given an integer num, return the number of steps required to reduce it to zero.
+In each step, if the number is even, divide it by 2; if the number is odd, subtract 1.

 Key Insights

-• If the number is even, dividing by 2 reduces its size significantly.
+• If the number is even, dividing by 2 quickly reduces its size.

-• If the number is odd, subtracting 1 makes it even, allowing for division in the next step.
+• If the number is odd, subtracting 1 makes it even, allowing the next division operation.

 Space and Time Complexity